-Current Compensation Philosophy and Objectives
+Compensation Philosophy and Objectives

-Our compensation committee reviews and approves the compensation of our named executive officers and oversees and administers our executive compensation programs and initiatives.
+Our Compensation Committee reviews and approves the compensation of our NEOs and oversees and administers our executive compensation programs and initiatives.
 As we gain experience as a public company, we expect that the specific direction, emphasis and components of our executive compensation program will continue to evolve.

 The Company strives to create an executive compensation program that balances short-term versus long-term payments and awards, cash payments versus equity awards, and fixed versus contingent payments and awards in ways that we believe are most appropriate to motivate our executive officers, while balancing the extenuating and evolving circumstances created by our recent Restructuring.
-Our current executive compensation program is designed to:
+Our executive compensation program is designed to: